popham/emscripten-treeviz/README.md

   then constraining the edge's interior Bezier points to a shortest path in the Voronoi graph.
   [CGAL](http://doc.cgal.org) seems like the path of least resistence--check out [this repo](https://github.com/marcosscriven/cgaljs) for a jump start.
   Maybe there's a better way?
+* [Mori](https://github.com/swannodette/mori) provides immutable data structures for Javascript.
+  How difficult would it be to get BGL or DLib to use these data structure?
+  How does Mori benchmark against BGL's best practice?
+  How does DLib benchmark against DLib's best practice?

 Rationale
 ---------